Deep-Dish Ham Pie

 - Pastry for single-crust pie (8 inches)

 - Melt butter in a saucepan; stir in flour, salt, mustard and pepper until smooth.
 Gradually add milk and onion; bring to a boil.
 Cook and stir for 2 minutes or until thickened.
 Stir in ham, peas and eggs.
-Pour into an ungreased 8-in. square or 11-in. x 7-in. baking dish.
+Pour into an ungreased 8-in. square or 11x7-in. baking dish.
 On a floured surface, roll pastry to fit top of dish; place over filling.
 Seal and flute edges; cut slits in the top.
 Bake at 425° for 25 minutes or until crust is golden brown and filling is bubbly.
-Yield: 6 servings.

 This is the BEST recipe EVER for left over ham.
 Don't have to tweak or add at all.
 In fact, my husbnd is from Somerset, PA and he was thrilled to have this taste from home. :) Thanks for posting.

 Oct 12, 2012

 My family loves this recipe.
 I usually make a bisquick crust instead of a pie crust.